NanoClip vs Raycast Clipboard

 Free tierYesYes (limited clipboard memory)

-Unlimited clipboard$4.99 oncePro $8/mo or $96/yr
+Unlimited clipboard$5.00 oncePro $8/mo or $96/yr

 Cloud sync between MacsIncluded (iCloud)Pro tier only

-5-year cost$4.99$480 (Pro)
+5-year cost$5.00$480 (Pro)

-Feature comparison (clipboard + snippets only)
+Feature comparison (clipboard + snippets + flows)

 FeatureNanoClipRaycast